BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

+**21.4.  **You represent and warrant that you own all right, title, and interest in, or have all necessary authority to permit use of, the Ephemeris API and any space assets associated with your AWS account, and you agree to provide to AWS, upon request, documentation demonstrating such ownership or authority.

+**21.5.  **We reserve the right to refuse or cancel your contacts to comply with applicable laws or regulatory requirements.

-**21.4.  **You represent and warrant that you own all right, title, and interest in, or have all necessary authority to permit use of, any space assets associated with your AWS account, and you agree to provide to AWS, upon request, documentation demonstrating such ownership or authority.
-AWS is not a party to any agreement you have or may enter into with any other individual or entity accessing or using the Services, any of Your Content, or any space assets associated with your account.
-You are solely responsible for your separate relationship with any such individual or entity.
+**21.6.** AWS is not a party to any agreement you have or may enter into with any other individual or entity accessing or using the Services, any of your Content, or any space assets associated with your account.
+You are solely responsible for your separate relationship with any such individual or entity, including without limitation screening such individual or entity and complying with all applicable data protection, import, re-import, export, and re-export control laws and country-specific sanctions programs.

+** **

-**21.5.** If your AWS Contracting Party is AWS Serviços Brasil Ltda., AWS Ground Station continues to be sold and provided to you by Amazon Web Services, Inc. (or other entity identified ~~~~as applicable); but AWS Serviços Brasil Ltda. remains your AWS Contracting Party under the Agreement.
+**21.7.** If your AWS Contracting Party is AWS Serviços Brasil Ltda., AWS Ground Station continues to be sold and provided to you by Amazon Web Services, Inc. (or other entity identified ~~~~as applicable); but AWS Serviços Brasil Ltda. remains your AWS Contracting Party under the Agreement.

+**21.8.** If you are part of the AWS Ground Station Software Partner Program Pathway, you own the AWS account and will not allow any third-party, including the End User, to have access to your AWS account or AWS management console.
+You represent and warrant that you have obtained a Foundational Technical Review (FTR) for your Ground Station Offering.
+You are solely responsible for ensuring that End Users are appropriately licensed to use AWS Ground Station by providing the End Users’ licensing and any other technical information reasonably necessary to AWS to enable its use of AWS Ground Station.
+You will facilitate communications between AWS and your customers as requested by AWS in order to address any licensing considerations.

+**21.9.** If you are part of the Amazon Dedicated Antenna Program, AWS may make equipment available to you to support your use of AWS Ground Station (the “Ground Station Equipment”).
+AWS or its affiliates maintain all rights in and control of the Ground Station Equipment and is not selling, renting, leasing, or transferring any ownership, control, intellectual or other rights in the Ground Station Equipment to you.
+You will not, and will not purport to, assign, grant, or transfer the Ground Station Equipment or any interest in the Ground Station Equipment to any individual or entity, and any such purported assignment, grant or transfer is void.

 ####  22\.
 Amazon Elastic Transcoder